The Economics of Needs and Limits (ENL)

 The bread example makes an implicit assumption: that the effectual value of the first loaf is higher than its input cost.
 This is what makes the first loaf worth producing, and why we have to track the output’s declining marginal value and rising marginal cost to know when to stop.
 In some cases, however, this assumption is false.
-For example, an economy’s first batch of cigarettes, if consumed as intended, would result in negative effectual value, which means that this value would likely be lower than its input cost.
+For example, an economy’s first batch of cigarettes, if consumed as intended, would result in sharply negative effectual value, which would likely be lower than its input cost.
 This tells us that that the optimum quantity for cigarettes is zero, which means they should not be produced at all.

 In developing ENL’s environmental concepts I found it necessary to adopt a substantial number of new terms.
-I apologize for this profusion, but I believe it is better to include them in this introduction than to employ vague and general statements that might mislead the reader.
+I apologize for this profusion, but it is better to include them in this introduction than to employ vague and general statements that might mislead the reader.

 Let me start with some background terms.
 A natural flow is defined as any interaction between the economy and nature.
 Natural flows are divided into four categories: habitat destruction, the utilization of renewable resources, the expulsion of wastes, and the utilization of nonrenewable resources.
 Because the first three directly impact the biosphere they are called biological flows.

 To apply this idea to individual outputs, two new concepts are needed.
 The first is budget share, which is the portion of an economy’s environmental budget that is allotted to a specific output.
-This allotment is based on the output’s actual or prospective contribution to health, relative to the other outputs that require this flow.
-For example, if houses are among the outputs that cause CO2 emissions, and if houses provide 10% of the health achieved by these outputs, they will be allotted 10% of an economy’s CO2 budget.
+This allotment is based on the output’s contribution to health, relative to the other outputs that require this flow.
+For a simplified example, if houses are among the outputs that cause CO2 emissions, and if houses provide 10% of the health achieved by these outputs, they will be allotted 10% of an economy’s CO2 budget.
 This portion thus constitutes the budget share for houses with respect to this waste.

 A complex output like a house will typically have numerous biological flows associated with it, and therefore numerous budgets shares and share limits.
-To simplify matters, assume that house construction utilizes only three such flows: CO2 into the atmosphere, paint solvents into waterways, and habitat destruction due to lumber production.
+Assume that house construction utilizes only three such flows: CO2 into the atmosphere, paint solvents into waterways, and habitat destruction due to lumber production.
 Assume further that the share limits are 8,000 houses for the paint solvents and 45,000 houses for the habitat destruction.
 As noted above, the CO2 limit is 10,000 houses.
 We must therefore consider three share limits, or environmental restrictions.

 Because an economy may not violate its most restrictive environmental budget, no output can be permitted to violate its most restrictive share limit.
 This means that the maximum permissible level of house production, at current ecological efficiencies, is the lowest of these three figures: 8,000 houses.
 This is the output’s ecological limit.
 If all outputs adhere to this limit, the economy will be sustainable.
 If all economies show this restraint, sustainability will be achieved for the globe as a whole.

-Two output restrictions have been defined: the optimum quantity or economic limit, and the ecological limit.
+Two output restrictions have been defined: the optimum quantity and the ecological limit.
 Producing an output at a rate higher than its optimum quantity makes no human sense because health would be lost rather than gained.
-Producing an output at a rate higher than its ecological limit makes no environmental sense because this would contribute to environmental damage.
+Producing an output at a rate higher than its ecological limit makes no environmental sense because this would contribute to natural damage.
 Because neither restriction can be violated, the rational rate at which an output should be produced is the lower of these two numbers.
 This rate, which is called the output’s target quantity, allows us to squeeze the greatest amount of health from an output without endangering the environment.
 Achieving target quantities for all outputs is therefore a primary objective for an ENL-guided economy.